staabm/staabm.github.io/_posts/2023-05-06-racing-rector.md

 Also be aware that not all my changes improve things and some ideas will just be put into the trash-bin after a few hours.
 Feel free to [look through the full list](https://github.com/rectorphp/rector-src/pulls?q=is%3Apr+author%3Astaabm+sort%3Aupdated-desc)… not all things I try are successful or land in the project in the end.

+💡Tip: Don't apply the above concepts blindly to your code.
+Make sure you have evidence with some sort of timing tool (e.g. a profiler) before diving deep into the performance optimizing process.
+As you can see in most PRs: oftentimes only a few lines of code need to be tweaked.
+The actual challenge is to find those in between a few hundred thousand/million lines of code.

 Chances are high, that you or your company is saving a lot of money with recent releases.
 [Please consider supporting my work](https://github.com/sponsors/staabm), so I can make sure open source tools keeps as fast as possible and evolves to the next level.